mesosphere/marathon/docs/docs/health-checks.md

 * `maxConsecutiveFailures`(Optional.
 Default: 3): Number of consecutive health
   check failures after which the unhealthy task should be killed.
   HTTP & TCP health checks: If this value is `0`, tasks will not be killed if they fail the health check.
+Note that this semantic is different for mesos health checks e.g.
+  `MESOS_HTTP`.
+Here the task will be killed by mesos after failing `>= maxConsecutiveFailures` times.
+This means that setting `maxConsecutiveFailures = 0` will lead to task being killed immediately after first health check fails.
 * `timeoutSeconds` (Optional.
 Default: 20): Number of seconds after which a health check is considered a failure regardless of the response.